Please click on the headings below for more information

 PE National Curriculum:

 We have two subject leaders for PE in the school.
-They are Miss Regelous and Miss Riley.
-Please feel free to contact them is you have any specific questions about PE and Sport in the school.
+They are Miss Levene and Mrs Morss.
+Please feel free to contact them if you have any specific questions about PE and Sport in the school.

 Please click on the link below to find out more about our allocation and how we spent it: